SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/04-Security/guide.md

 - Initiallize the working directory
 - Create the execution plan
 - Apply the changes
->**NOTE** Prior to running any Terraform commands in Azure Cloud Shell, make sure that you select you directory in cloudshell. you can use "cd <your directory name>" command to goto your directory.
+>**NOTE** Prior to running any Terraform commands in Azure Cloud Shell, make sure that you select you directory in cloudshell. you can use "cd" command to goto your directory.
 #### CHEAT SHEET

 <details>